Old Photo Formats

 We don’t mean to leave them in the developing envelope, the box, the disc, or even the phone or computer to lie unseen and unappreciated.
 In the moment, our reason is important, but the less we revisit those photos, the less we remember the reason.

 I believe in the power of photographs, as the old Creative Memories mission used to say, to preserve the past, enrich the present, and inspire hope for the future.
-And that’s why I became a photo organizer.
+And that’s why I became a Professional Photo Manager.
 I want to help people reconnect with their memories and to preserve and pass on their traditions and history.
 And I want to bring all those photo memories into the current century, using current technology, so they can get in front of the very people they are meant to inspire.

-So I Started a Photo Organizing Blog
+So I Started a Photo Management Blog

+So many people are doing nothing with their photo and memory collections.
 I started this blog so I can reach more people, help more people, and ensure that precious memories are saved from the ravages of time, changes in technology, and even the decluttering whims of millennials.

 With this blog I hope to: